xdmushui/partner-center-sdk/develop/register-a-subscription.md

 -   Partner Center

-Registers an existing [Subscription](subscriptions.md) resource so that it is enabled for ordering Partner Center Reserved VM Instances.
+Register an existing [Subscription](subscriptions.md) so that it is enabled for ordering Partner Center Reserved VM Instances.

 To purchase a Partner Center RI you must have at least one existing Pay-as-you-go (PayG) subscription.
 This method allows you to register your existing PayG subscription, enabling it for purchasing Azure RI instances.